kwaschny/unwanted-twitch/tests/acceptance-tests.md

 - [ ] A label named "X" is on the right side (Firefox: at the bottom) of each tag label below the covers.
 2. Click on one of the labels.
 - [ ] A prompt asks you to confirm your action.
-- [ ] The cover disappeared without leaving behind an empty space.
+- [ ] The cover (and any other cover with the same tag) disappeared without leaving behind an empty space.
 3. Reload the page.
 - [ ] The cover is no longer visible.